arikWaisman/WP-Loan-Calculator-Plugin/README.md

 ### Shortcode
 `[loan_calculator]`

-- you can load the shortcode with pre-filled data/settings into the calculator as follows `[loan_calculator title="Loan Calculator"" loan_amount=100,000 term_length="30 Years" interest=6%]`
+- you can load the shortcode with pre-filled data/settings into the calculator as follows `[loan_calculator title="Loan Calculator" loan_amount=100,000 term_length="30 Years" interest=6%]`
 - under `settings -> loan calculator options` there is a field to load bootstrap

 ### Composer